agubelu/blog/entries/2025-12-30_how-full-is-the-gym.md

 Answering 'how full is the gym?' with reverse engineering and web crawling
 ---
-How to intercept and inspecting an app's traffic using an Android emulator and mitmproxy.
+How to intercept and inspect an app's traffic using an Android emulator and mitmproxy.

 ---